hlefebvr/idol/docs/tutorials/getting_started/using_an_external_solver.rst

 To select the desired approach for a given model, one must call the :cpp:`Model::use` method and specify the "optimizer" to be used.

-For instance, the following will set the optimizer to GLPK for solving our model.
+For instance, the following will set the optimizer to HiGHS for solving our model.

 .. code-block:: cpp

-    model.use(GLPK());
+    model.use(HiGHS());

 .. hint::

-    Here, GLPK is actually an ``OptimizerFactory`` which will eventually create an optimizer to solve our model.
+    Here, HiGHS is actually an ``OptimizerFactory`` which will eventually create an optimizer to solve our model.
-    Indeed, the “real” optimizer in this case will be an instance of ``Optimizers::GLPK`` which will be created when necessary.
+    Indeed, the “real” optimizer in this case will be an instance of ``Optimizers::HiGHS`` which will be created just in time, when necessary.

     If you want to learn more about optimizers and optimizer factories, please refer to :ref:`this page <api_optimizers>`.